-We provide our clients with a quality learning environment and encourage them to develop socially responsible and respectful behavior.
+We provide our clients with a quality learning environment and encourage them to develop socially responsible and respectful behaviour.

 We instill in our students respect, a sense of responsibility, and the knowledge, skills, and attitudes necessary to achieve their personal and academic goals.
 Our program is based on the following fundamental beliefs:

 - Our students can learn and have a right to a purposeful, meaningful, quality education.

 - Our students have the potential to be responsible and accountable for their decisions, behaviour, and learning.

 - Every individual should be treated with dignity and respect.

 - The Circle of Courage philosophy, and its emphasis on belonging, mastery, independence, and generosity is effective in reclaiming at-risk youth.

 - Children who feel safe and cared-for are predisposed to learning.